Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Our blockchain implements an energy-aware, event-driven block production system designed for low-emission, high-efficiency performance.
 Unlike traditional blockchains that mint blocks at fixed intervals regardless of network activity—leading to unnecessary computation and gas usage—our model only produces new blocks when transactions are pending.
 A lightweight C++ thread continuously monitors the transaction pool, triggering instant block creation when activity is detected.
 To maintain chain continuity, a fallback mechanism ensures that a block is minted after a specified idle period (e.g., 10 seconds) even if no transactions occur.
 This dual-trigger approach balances responsiveness with sustainability, significantly reducing computational overhead and enabling scalable, environmentally conscious transaction processing.

 Sustainable Smart Contracts:
-Smart contracts in Orbimint are modular and execute within thread-safe boundaries, avoiding race conditions and inefficient locking.
+Smart contracts in Orb-Mint-Multi-blockchain-Compatible-Coin are modular and execute within thread-safe boundaries, avoiding race conditions and inefficient locking.
 The example BurnContract in the source showcases clean execution logic that permanently removes coins from circulation—supporting inflation control and adding long-term scarcity dynamics without database overhead.

 Recommended Additions: